splunk/eventgen/README.md

 ### Support

 This software is released as-is.
 Splunk provides no warranty and no support on this software.
-If you have any issues with the software, please feel free to reach out to the current maintainers and we would be happy to help you.
+If you have any issues with the software, please file an issue (https://github.com/splunk/eventgen/issues/new)